GM Stock: Why General Motors Company Is a Dividend Stock to Own Forever

 If you look a bit further back, you’d see that this is understandable.
 Less than 10 years ago, the company had to file for chapter 11 bankruptcy and needed a huge government bailout to stay alive.

 However, the General Motors Company we see today is very much different.
 It not only provides solid dividends to income investors, but also has the ability to stay relevant for decades to come.
+This makes General Motors a dividend stock to own forever.

 First of all, in today’s ultra-low interest rate environment, General Motors stock’s dividend is too attractive to ignore.
 Paying $0.36 per share on a quarterly basis, GM stock has an annual dividend yield of 4.9%.